jjdabr/forecastNet/README.md

 # ForecastNet

-TensorFlow implementation of ForecastNet described in the paper entitled "ForecastNet: A Time-Variant Deep Feed-Forward Neural Network Architecture for Multi-Step-Ahead Time-Series Forecasting" by Joel Janek Dabrowski, YiFan Zhang, and Ashfaqur Rahman.
+Implementation of ForecastNet described in the paper entitled "ForecastNet: A Time-Variant Deep Feed-Forward Neural Network Architecture for Multi-Step-Ahead Time-Series Forecasting" by Joel Janek Dabrowski, YiFan Zhang, and Ashfaqur Rahman.